Undergraduate Certificate in Spanish Language Advanced-Level Proficiency

 We also recommend studying abroad in a Spanish-speaking country for at least a semester, service learning in a Spanish-speaking community, volunteer or work experience in a Spanish-speaking community, participation in the Community Engagement Scholars Program, TandemPlus participation, participation in a language or culture-based Living and Learning Community, and actively using your Spanish for an average of 15-20 hours per week outside of class.

-- April 1: ACTFL testing date for speaking, reading, and listening (no writing), in-person*
+March 31: ACTFL testing date for speaking, reading and listening (no writing), in-person*

-- April 8: ACTFL testing date for speaking, reading, listening, and writing, in-person*
+April 7: ACTFL testing date for speaking, reading, listening AND writing, in-person*

 *Test delivery and schedule is subject to change